javalite/site-content/src/activejdbc/caching.md

 3078 [main] INFO org.javalite.activejdbc.DB - Query: "SELECT * FROM libraries WHERE id = ?", with parameters: [1], took: 0 milliseconds
 ~~~~

-## Cache Configuration (AJ Version 1.1 and above)
+## Cache Configuration

-The new cache configuration includes providing a cache manager class name in the file `activejdbc.properties`.
+The cache configuration includes providing a cache manager class name in the file `activejdbc.properties`.
 This file will have to be on the root of classpath.
 Here is one example:

 ~~~~ {.prettyprint}